Time Series Classification by Class-Specific Mahalanobis Distance Measures: Experiments

 \section{Experiments}

-The main goal of our experiments is to evaluate Mahalanobis distances and the class-based approach on time series.
-A secondary goal is to evaluate the LMNN method.
+The main goal of our experiments is to evaluate Mahalanobis distance measures and the class-specific approach on time series.
+More specifically, we ask the following questions. \begin{itemize} \item Of all the possible applications of the Mahalanobis distance measures (pseudoinverses, shrinkage or diagonal; class-specific or global), which one offers the best 1-NN classification accuracy? (\S~\ref{sec:bestfor1nn}) \item How do Mahalanobis distance measures compare with state-of-the-art alternatives such as DTW or LMNN? (\S~\ref{sec:compcompetitive}) \item One of the simplest and most common distance measures, the Euclidean distance, is sometimes difficult to surpass for 1-NN classification of time series.
+To assess this effect, we ask how the relative accuracy of the Mahalanobis distance measure changes as we increase the number of instances per class in the training set. (\S~\ref{sec:numberofinstances}) \end{itemize}

-We begin all tests with training data set made of classes of instances.
-When applicable, distances are learned from this data set.
-We then attempt to classify some test data using 1-NN and we report the classification error.
+We begin all tests with a training data set comprising several classes of time series.
+When applicable, distance measures are learned from this data set.
+We then attempt to classify some test data using 1-NN\@.
+We define the \emph{classification error} to be the percentage of misclassified instances whereas the \emph{accuracy} is the percentage of properly classified instances.

 The code for the experiments is available online~\citep{ourmatlabcode} with instructions on how the results can be reproduced.
 For LMNN, we use the source code provided by \cite{lmnncode} for the experiments with default parameters.
+For the DTW, we find the best monotonic matching $\Gamma$ minimizing ${\sum_{(i,j)\in \Gamma} |x_i - y_j|^2}$.
+The computational cost of the DTW is sometimes a challenge~\citep{Salvador2007561}.
+To alleviate this problem, several strategies have been proposed including lower bounds and R$^{\star}$-tree indexes~\citep{ratanamahatana2005tmd,Lemire:2009:FRT:1542560.1542887,Ouyang:2010:HDS:1884499.1884520}.
+For our purposes, we use a quadratic-time dynamic programming algorithm.
+In contrast, the Euclidean and diagonal Mahalanobis distance measures only require linear time.
+We ran the experiments on a MacBook~Pro laptop with a 2.3~GHz Intel Core~i5 processor and 8~GB of RAM\@.
+All code ran on Matlab~R2011a.